SkyAsa2256/API/README.md

 ```

 My API is designed to be shaded into the JAR file so if you need more information on how to do that please find it [here](https://imperceptiblethoughts.com/shadow/)
+You can also use it with the Forge IDE runs due to some recent changes.

 The latest version of my API can be found in my [Discord server](https://discord.envyware.co.uk/) in the #api-changelog channel.
 This channel is where I post detailed information about what changed between each version